Retirement

 Projected portfolio balance by age based on current savings rate and expected return.

 Disclaimer: This calculator provides estimates based on the inputs and assumptions you provide, including projected investment returns.
 Actual results will vary based on market performance, inflation, tax situation, and other factors.
-The 4% rule and related projections are based on historical data and are not guaranteed.
-This tool is for educational purposes only and should not be considered financial advice.
-Consult with a qualified financial advisor before making major financial decisions.
+The 4% rule and related projections are based on historical data and are not guaranteed for future periods.
+This tool is for educational purposes only and is not financial advice.

 Run the Full Analysis